Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

 wasm-std = { path = "../../../../std/" }
 ```

-We'll need to create a nice `println!()` macro instead of invoking the
+At some point we'll want to create a nice `println!()` macro instead of
-`wasm_log()` intrinsic directly, but for now here's the equivalent of our
+invoking the `wasm_log()` intrinsic directly, but for now here's the
-original program.
+equivalent of our original program.

 ```rust
 // examples/wasm-programs/example-program/src/lib.rs